-In addition, we are committed to strong corporate governance and have implemented the following corporate governance policies over the years:
+In addition, we are committed to strong corporate governance as highlighted by the following:

-- Stock ownership guidelines for our executive officers and non-employee directors - Clawback policy that applies to all executive officers to recover incentive compensation under certain circumstances - Anti-hedging policy that prohibits trading in puts, calls, options or other derivative instruments derived from the value of the Company's stock - Double trigger vesting acceleration of incentive equity awards upon a change of control - Enhanced commitment to diversity through formalized oversight by the Nominating and Corporate Governance Committee
+- · Stock ownership guidelines for our executive officers and non-employee directors - Clawback policy that applies to all executive officers to recover incentive compensation under certain circumstances - Anti-hedging policy that prohibits trading in puts, calls, options or other derivative instruments derived from the value of the Company's stock - · Double trigger vesting acceleration of incentive equity awards upon a change of control - · No agreements or arrangements containing tax gross-ups or other similar tax indemnification provisions - Enhanced commitment to ESG and diversity through formalized oversight by the Nominating and Corporate Governance Committee and a commitment to include women and underrepresented minorities in each new director candidate search - We actively engage with our shareholders on our compensation program, which has resulted in numerous changes over the past several years.
+The Chairman of our Compensation Committee participated on several off-cycle outreach calls with our top 20 shareholders.
+In addition, during 2021, members of the Company's outreach efforts included more than 300 contacts with investors.
+See "Shareholder Outreach" below for more information.